Dr. Barbara Giesser, a neurologist who has specialized in MS care for over 20 years, offers advice about how to travel safely and comfortably.

 Avonex, Betaseron, and Copaxone (before they are reconstituted) can stay at temperatures that don’t exceed 86º for a total of 7 days.
 Ice can usually be obtained on airplanes, trains, and in hotels.
 Remember to pack clean plastic bags for ice holders.

-Do I need a note from my neurologist to get through airport security with my needles?
+What preparations do I need to make to get through airport security with my needles?

 What do you recommend for diarrhea?
 Motion sickness?
 Or Third World travel?